-When preparing for your brand photography session and creating your shot list, or list of the types of images you want captured during your Brand Photo Session, consider these 5 must have shots.
-These are images that you can go back to time and time again for your brand marketing.
-In the spirit of pragmatism, I’ve included suggestions for where you could use these types of images across your digital marketing.
+When preparing for your brand photography session and creating your shot list, that is, a list of the types of images you want captured during your session, consider these 5 must haves.
+These are photos that you can go back to time and time again for varied marketing purposes.
+In the spirit of pragmatism, I’ve included suggestions for where you could use these types of images across your online presence and marketing.

 1. The Professional Headshot